Azure-Samples/explore-iot-operations/tools/statestore-cli/readme.md

   -f, --valuefile <VALUEFILE>
           File where to write the key value.
 If not provided, the value is written to stdout -n, --hostname <HOSTNAME>
-          MQ broker hostname [default: localhost]
-  -p, --port <PORT>
+          MQTT broker hostname [default: localhost] -p, --port <PORT>
-          MQ broker port number [default: 8883]
+          MQTT broker port number [default: 8883]
       --notls
-          Do not use TLS for connection with MQ broker -T, --cafile <CAFILE>
+          Do not use TLS for connection with MQTT broker -T, --cafile <CAFILE>
           Trusted certificate bundle for TLS connection -C, --certfile <CERTFILE>